 portconfigured with socat before.
 Use the right

 nodeid(e.g. m3-258) in order to filter incoming traffic from the serial_aggregator.
-Avalaible parameter for
+Avalaible values for the

 python ./live_imu.py --port 20000 --sensor Gyr --nodeid m3-258